 1. Gallo pinto

-If Nicaraguans were to choose one dish as the national food, it would be gallo pinto.
+Nicaragua’s national dish is definitively, without question, gallo pinto.
 The name translates to “painted rooster,” which is a reference to the food’s dark red, brown, and white colors.
 It’s rice and beans, but the preparation elevates the simple dish.
 The dried beans are soaked in water for at least several hours if not a full night.
 When they’re ready to be cooked, they’re boiled in water while the rice is fried.
 Seasoning and chicken broth are added into the pan.
 Finally, the beans are combined with the rice and everything is fried together.
 A staple of Nicaraguan culture, it can be eaten for any meal of the day.

 2. Arroz a la valenciana